cultuurnet/apidocs/projects/uitdatabank/docs/search-api/advanced-queries.md

 -   `DELETED`: the organizer is deleted.

 <!-- Theme:info -->
 > By default only organizers with a workflowStatus `ACTIVE` are returned by Search API.
-To include documents with another workflowStatus in your search results, you need to disable the default filter for `worfklowStatus` (TO DO: link to guide)
+To include documents with another workflowStatus in your search results, you need to disable the [default filter for worfklowStatus](default-filters.md).

 **Examples**